cstashko/STIFMaps/README.md

 spatial mechanical heterogeneity and tension-dependent activation of an epithelial to mesenchymal transition within human breast cancers"

-The image files used to train the neural networks are available via data.mendeley.com with reserved DOI: 10.17632/vw2bb5jy99.1
+The image files used to train the neural networks and the trained networks themselves are available via data.mendeley.com with reserved DOI: 10.17632/vw2bb5jy99.1